OpenAnalytica/OpenAnalytica/README.md

 - 👋 Hi, I’m Sameera Bandarage | By profession a Data Engineer.
-- 👀 I’m interested in Creating artificial Brains in Financial and Telco domains.
+- 👀 I’m interested in Creating artificial Brains and Enterprise wide multi discipline monitoring platforms for Financial and Telco domains.
-- 💞️ I’m looking to collaborate on distributed systems and algorithms design projects as my Hobby.
+- 💞️ I’m looking to collaborate on distributed systems, monitoring platforms and algorithm design projects as my Hobby.
 - 📫 You can reach me @ https://www.linkedin.com/in/sameeradatabee/